kawu/hist-pl/lang-cluster/README.md

 This program is under construction.
-It is meant to perform automatic clustering of a language (a set of words) into individual lexucal units.
+It is meant to perform automatic clustering of a language (a set of words) into individual lexical units.

 Problem description